Ultimate companion for HTML parsing using XPath selectors. This cheatsheet contains all syntax explanations with interactive examples.

 Generally, CSS selectors are more brief and popular as it's the same language used to apply styles in web development.
 However, XPath selectors are more powerful though a bit more complex.
-In particular XPath offers these 3 powerful features that CSS selectors do not:

 When web scraping, it's best to mix both to take advantage of the strengths of these two different tools.
-For example, let's take a look at this example page and how CSS ad XPath selectors can be used to their strengths:
+For example, let's take a look at this example page and how CSS and XPath selectors can be used to their strengths:

 <div class="product"> <div class="price"> <div data-price="22.84">$22.84</div> </div> <div> <div>Company Name inc.</div> <div> <div>website: <a href="http://example.com">example.com</a></div> </div> </div> </div>